MagnusSmith/blog/_posts/2025-01-01-algebraic-data-types-with-java.md

 ## Domain Modeling

-When we develop an application, we frequently need to model some aspects of the business to describe and solve a business problem.
+When we develop an application, we frequently need to model some aspect of business to describe and solve a business problem.
 We do this by creating a conceptual representation of the real-world problem that we are trying to solve.
 This allows us to understand the "domain" where our software operates.

 Think of it like creating a blueprint before constructing a building.
 You identify the key elements, their relationships, and how they interact.
-This blueprint guides the software design and ensures it accurately reflects the real-world problem.
+The blueprint guides the software design and ensures it accurately reflects the business  problem.

 Essentially, Domain Modeling works in four stages: